 Responsibilities Of MAC

-MAC updates the Teaching Artist Roster annually.
-It produces a printed version of the listing and posts it on the agency website.
+MAC updates the Teaching Artist Roster annually on its agency website.
 MAC does provide advisory assistance to schools that are looking for an artist to meet a programming need, but it does not actively promote or seek bookings for individual Roster Artists.

 How To Apply